admin

 It can grow between 6ft and 10ft tall.
 See pictures of both states at the bottom of this post.
 There is also a great video to help identification on youtube.

 If you feel it is safe to do so and you are confident in your identification, you can remove balsam yourself.
-Pull from the base to get the shallow roots out of the ground, snap the stalk to weaken it, and leave the plants in a dry space, well above the waterline and potential high water level.
+Pull from the base to get the shallow roots out of the ground, snap the stalk between the roots and the first node, and leave the plants in a dry space, well above the waterline and potential high water level.
 Please do not leave on the footpath itself though.

 Please still take photos before and after, and let us know the location via the email address above.